Alameda Kenpo Karate and Fitness

 Every Solution Starts with You

 For better or for worse, every solution starts with you.
 You alone have the power to make the choices for change.
 There is no trainer, sensei, sifu, teammate, spouse, parent, or anyone else that can make the change or decision to drive you forward.
 When we seek to create a fitness program or get fit, or embark on a martial arts journey because we were inspired by a movie, the big question becomes, how do we keep the motivation that got us excited?
-For some people, it
+For some people, it immediately clicks and they just keep running with it.
+Others, they may get excited for a minute and then never even set foot in the gym or a dojo to follow through.

 There is a comforting fact about all of this.
 Everything is in your hands.
 You make the decisions to do or not to do the journey.
 The martial arts or fitness journey is up to you.
 You control it.
 Your steps take you to the path that lead you on your way to achieving the goal that you want to achieve.